thegetty/quire-docs/content/guide/publication-configuration-metadata.md

 ### Copyright & License

-You should include a `copyright` line property for your publication, and optionally `license` information property if you are distributing the publication open access[&].
+You should include a `copyright` line property for your publication, and optionally `license` information property if you are distributing the publication {{< q-glossary "Open Access" >}}.

 A simple {{< q-glossary "Copyright" >}} statement would typically be formatted as "© 2018 Author Name".